VerifiedAnon/bitnet.rs/crates/bitnet-core/README.md

 - See the project plan for architecture and validation strategies
 - Use feature flags to enable GPU or core-gui modules
 - For kernel and quantization details, see code comments in `src/kernels.rs` and `src/kernels/bitnet_kernel.wgsl`

+## Pure Rust Multi-threaded CPU Backend (2024)

+- The BitNet pipeline now supports a fully multi-threaded, SIMD-friendly, pure Rust CPU backend for all core modules (bitnet_linear, feed_forward, attention, model).
+- All core unit tests pass for the CPU path.
+- The pipeline validation suite (`pipeline_validation.rs`) now uses the pure Rust CPU backend for `test_pipeline_creation_cpu` and `test_cpu_inference`.
+- This backend is robust, production-grade, and leverages Rayon for parallelism.
+- **Known issue:** There is a bug in RoPE (rotary position embedding) for long sequences, tracked in the checklist.
+This will be fixed next.

 ---